BiasedRiot/SaorTech-cloud-services/README.md

-# Saor_Tech
+# SaorTech-cloud-services
-A range of scripts to provision and configure open source cloud services.
+A range of scripts to provision and configure open source cloud services on a private server.